Yatong-Nie/yatongnie2.github.io/_pages/about.md

 projects: true
 ---

-As a digital engineering and timber structure specialist, I am focused on developing digital and sustainable solutions in civil and structural engineering.
+As a digital engineering and timber structural specialist, I am focused on developing digital and sustainable solutions in civil and structural engineering.
 My interest spans multiple areas, including **digital engineering, Open BIM, machine learning and timber structures**.
 My ultimate goal is to address problems that have wide-ranging significance, develop methods that are both accessible and effective, and built intelligent systems that can improve human lives.